Iterative Convex Optimization with Control Barrier Functions for Obstacle Avoidance among Polytopes: Preliminaries

 where $b^{\mathcal{O}_{i_{o}}} \in \mathbb{R}^{s^{\mathcal{O}_{i_{o}}}}$ and ${i_{o}} \in \{1,\dots,N_{\mathcal{O}}\}$.
 The vector $\mathbf{c} \in \mathbb{R}^\ell$ denotes a point in the workspace.
 The matrices $A^{\mathcal{R}}(\mathbf{x})$ and vectors $b^{\mathcal{R}}(\mathbf{x}) \in \mathbb{R}^{s^{\mathcal{R}}}$ are assumed to be continuous in $\mathbf{x}$.
 Inequalities involving vectors are interpreted element-wise.
 We assume that $\mathcal{O}_{i_{o}}$, ${i_{o}} \in \{1,\dots,N_O\}$, and $\mathcal{R}(\mathbf{x})$ for all $\mathbf{x} \in \mathcal{X}$ are bounded and non-empty.
 The quantities $s^{\mathcal{O}_{i_{o}}}$ and $s^{\mathcal{R}}$ denote the number of facets of the polytopic sets corresponding to the ${i_{o}}$-th obstacle and the robot, respectively.
 For all ${i_{o}} \in \{1,\dots,N_O\}$ and all $x \in \mathcal{X}$, the sets $\mathcal{O}_{i_{o}}$ and $\mathcal{R}(\mathbf{x})$ are non-empty, convex, and compact.
 Consequently, the minimum distance between any pair $(\mathcal{O}_{i_{o}}, \mathcal{R}(\mathbf{x}))$ is well-defined.
 Moreover, this distance is zero if and only if $\mathcal{O}_{i_{o}}$ and $\mathcal{R}(\mathbf{x})$ intersect.

 The square of the minimum distance between $\mathcal{O}_{i_{o}}$ and $\mathcal{R}(\mathbf{x})$, denoted by $h_{i_{o}}(\mathbf{x})$, can be computed via the following:

-To ensure safe motion of the robot, a natural approach is to enforce the DHOCBF constraints~\eqref{eq:highest-order-CBF} pairwise for each robot–obstacle pair so as to guarantee $h_{i_o}(\mathbf{x}) \ge 0$.
+To ensure safe motion of the robot, a natural approach is to enforce the DHOCBF constraints~\eqref{eq:highest-order-CBF} pairwise for each robot–obstacle pair so as to guarantee forward invariance of the safe set $\mathcal{C}_{i_o}:=\{\mathbf{x}\mid h_{i_o}(\mathbf{x})\ge0\}$.
 However, since $h_{i_o}(\mathbf{x})$ is generally nonlinear in $\mathbf{x}$, the resulting constraints~\eqref{eq:highest-order-CBF} become nonlinear, which may render the corresponding optimization problem nonconvex and increase computational complexity.
 We address this issue in Sec.~\ref{sec:Iterative MPC}.